antonycc/ondemand-neo4j/README.md

 * Add Newman runner to docker compose file and mount a place pick datasets to load via the REST API.
 * TODO clean up
+* Stop using "latest" containers and use specific versions with dependabot to keep them up to date.
 * Get logging working from tests
 * Get logging working from running app
 * Capture logging from running app in a test